Miami-Dade Public Library System: 2000-2021

 The Doral Branch Library, the Country Walk Branch Library and the Hialeah Gardens library were opened in the early 2000s.
 In 2003, branches opened in Naranja, Tamiami and Lakes of the Meadow.
 In 2004, libraries opened in Concord and Palm Springs North.
 A regional library opened on Miami Beach in 2005, as did branches in Sunny Isles Beach and California Club.
 The Opa-Locka, Sunset and Golden Glades branches opened in 2007, and branches at International Mall, Kendale Lakes and Virrick Park in Coconut Grove opened in 2008.
 Pinecrest opened in October 2008 and the Arcola Lakes Branch Library opened in 2011.

 In 2012, the library system experienced a 30 percent cut in its budget, forcing the elimination of 153 part-time positions and a 25 percent reduction in full-time staff.
+Following this, the Blue Ribbon Taskforce for the Miami-Dade Public Library System was formed to create a long-term plan for the libraries budget.

 The Miami-Dade Public Library System is a subregional library of the Florida Bureau of Braille and Talking Books Library.
-In 2008, the Miami-Dade Public Library System was one of five U.S. library systems to win the National Medal for Museum and Library Service that was awarded on October 8 at the White House.

 In July 2014, a restructuring of the Miami-Dade tax schedule resulted in a $22 million increase in the county library budget.
 In 2014, Miami-Dade County amended the county charter allowing Miami-Dade public libraries to be located in public parks.
 The Northeast Branch Library in Aventura opened on August 17, 2015.
 The library system's 50th branch location opened in the Town of Bay Harbor Islands in December 2016.

 In 2017, the Miami-Dade Public Library was awarded Library Services and Technology Act grants to digitize its archives.
+In 2024, the Miami-Dade Public Library System was awarded Library of the Year by the Florida Library Association.

 The City of Homestead constructed a new library facility in Homestead and withdrew from the Miami-Dade Public Library System.
 The City and the County did enter into a reciprocal borrowing agreement.
-The new facility name Cybranium offers virtual reality, 3D printing, children’s theater, and a brand new collection of library books among other services.
+The new facility, named Cybranium, offers virtual reality, 3D printing, children’s theater, and a brand new collection of library books among other services.
 Despite the change, both cities continue to work together to encourage residents to take part in the library system.

 The Hialeah Gardens Branch Library opened on February 11, 2021.

-On May 10, 2021, the Tamiami Branch Library opened as part of Miami-Dade County's Gran Villa affordable housing complex.